IMPLEMENTATION | January 15, 2021

-A JAMA Internal Medicine review concluded that best practices for goals-of-care conversations include: “sharing prognostic information, eliciting decision-making preferences, understanding fears and goals, exploring views on trade-offs and impaired function, and wishes for family involvement.”
+A JAMA Internal Medicine review concluded that best practices for a goals-of-care conversation include: “sharing prognostic information, eliciting decision-making preferences, understanding fears and goals, exploring views on trade-offs and impaired function, and wishes for family involvement.”

 While many clinicians find these conversations daunting, there are steps they can take to improve their skillsand comfort level.
 In this third part of our Goals-of-Care Conversation series, you’ll learn a step-by-step approach and tips, based on best practices, that you can use to guide these important discussions with your patients.

 Here are eight key components of a goals-of-care conversation with examples of questions and empathic responses or prompts clinicians can use to guide the goals-of-care discussion.